goran-mit/churn_classification/README.md

 The control group has been labeled with `experimentID.0`, while the alternative group has been labeled with `experimentID.1`.

-Goal of the experiment was to increase the number of the following events: “sign_up” and “purchase”.
+Goal of the experiment was to increase the number of the following events: `sign_up` and `purchase`.

 Use Python/R for your analysis, and try to leave important comments in your code.